To build anything, you first need a strong foundation. Building your skills and knowledge is no different.

 - Add to your skills and strategies in other areas, such as motivating others and yourself, as well as learning about positive mentor behaviours

-- Weekend Fast-Track sessions: Consists of two consecutive Saturdays with 5 hours of class plus 1 hour break each day; typically from 10am – 4pm.
+Each level consists of two days of class, with 5 hours of class plus 1 hour break each day; typically from 10am – 4pm.

 Classes will not run over the Reading Weeks or the exam periods to ensure you have time to focus on your academics!